 At the end of the surgery, tendons and other structures are placed back in position covering the new joint and the wound is sutured closed and covered with a sterile dressing.

 What is the Post-operative Care for an Ankle Joint Replacement?

 Following ankle joint replacement, the patient may need to stay in the hospital for 2-3 days and will be advised on precautions for a successful recovery.

 The treated ankle will be immobilized with the help of splints and a bulky dressing.
 Patients are advised not to put any weight on the ankle for at least 6 weeks and use crutches for walking.
-Usually a drain tube is inserted into the joint during surgery for draining blood from the incision, and is removed within 1-2 days after the surgery.
+Usually, a drain tube is inserted into the joint during surgery for draining blood from the incision, and is removed within 1-2 days after the surgery.
 Swelling and discomfort can be managed by taking prescription pain medicines, applying ice packs, and by elevating the ankle above heart level while resting.
 You will be referred to physical therapy soon after surgery to regain range of motion of the new ankle.
-Sutures are removed after 10-15 days and one should take care that the incision is kept clean and dry.
+Sutures are removed after 10-15 days and you should take care that the incision is kept clean and dry.
 Patients should avoid smoking, alcohol consumption, and should eat a healthy diet for the best outcome.